Google Analytics 4 (GA4): What it is and How To Set up the Basics

 User retention graphs on Google Analytics 4

 Google states that GA4 offers “a more complete understanding of how customers interact with your business.”
-Not only does advanced machine learning help fill data gaps and provide useful behaviour predictions, you can really get into the nitty gritty of your user demographics and behaviour based on very specific criteria.
+Not only does advanced machine learning help fill data gaps and provide useful behaviour predictions, you can really get into the nitty gritty of your user demographics and actions based on very specific criteria.

 Potential revenue.
 How much are your customers likely to spend on your business?
 You can delve further into data to identify higher-spending customers, who you can then use to create audiences to target high-value users.